Evanna Lynch: 2012–2021: Further films and stage performances

 In March 2019, it was announced she would appear in the British premiere of the Argentinian play The Omission of the Family Coleman, written by Claudio Tolcachir.
-It premiered at the Theatre Royal, Bath and ran from March to April 2019.
+It premiered at the Ustinov Studio in Bath, UK and ran from March to April 2019.
 In July 2019, Lynch stated that she will star in the vegan-themed short film entitled You Eat Other Animals? late that year.
 Lynch lent her voice to Nickelodeon productions Middle School Moguls in 2019 and Rise of the Teenage Mutant Ninja Turtles in 2020.
 Lynch narrated the story The Fountain of Fair Fortune from the audiobook adaptation of The Tales of Beedle the Bard, an in-universe book of Wizarding World children's stories written by Rowling.
-The audiobook released in March 2020, in aid of her charity, Lumos.

 Along with her Harry Potter costars Bonnie Wright, Devon Murray, and Mark Williams, Lynch attended the 2021 Comic Con Stuttgart, where the four of them did met-and-greets with fans.
 Lynch was also present at the 2021 Comic Con Brussels.

 After co-hosting the BBC Sounds official companion podcast for Normal People in 2020, she went on to work with two of its stars, India Mullen (Peggy) and Éanna Hardwicke (Rob), on Personal Space, a radio play for RTÉ Radio 1 in 2021.

-While guesting on the Talking Tastebuds podcast in 2020, Lynch reflected on her career, and handling her "overblown" expectations on it.
-She thought she would be "set for life" after her role as Luna Lovegood but found getting work as an actor was difficult.